Ar-zz-duboy/Arduboy/README.md

 Examples can be found in the Arduino IDE in the navigation menu under, `File > Examples > Arduboy > Example_Name`.

 ### Sketches Already Including the Arduboy Library
-Sketches which include copies of the Arduboy library may not compile if the Arduboy library has been installed system wide.
-In these cases the Arduino compiler will try and link the system Arduboy library source with the local header file causing compilation errors if the local library source differs from the system's Arduboy source.
+Sketches that include copies of the Arduboy library may not compile if the Arduboy library has been installed system wide.
+In these cases the Arduino compiler will try and link the system Arduboy library source with the local header file, which can cause compilation errors if the local library source differs from the system's Arduboy source.

-To compile sketches including local copies of the Aruboy Library,
+To compile sketches that have included copies of the Aruboy Library,

 Remove the local `Arduboy.cpp` and `Arduboy.h` files and try recompiling.
 This will only work in some cases.